djlucas/mkinitramfs/README.md

   <b>firmware</b>: This determines what firmware files are included and is
   releative to the /lib/firmware path.
 The special keyword "autodetect" will try to resolve currently used firmware from the running environment and is the default setting.
+A value of "" will pull in the entire firmware directory and is absolutely NOT recommended unless your /lib/firmware directory is limited to the specific firmware blobs that you need.

-  <b>modules</b>: This detemines what kernel modules are included in the initrd
+  <b>modules</b>: This detemines what kernel modules are included in the
-  environment.
+  initrd environment.
 The special keyword "autodetect" will try to resolve the currently loaded modules from the running environment and is the default setting.
+A value of "" will pull in a failsfe set with all fs, crypto, mass storage, and usb modules.
+You can also provide a space separated list of module names (with .ko{,.xz} extension if appropriate).